adrianstevens/Dolby-Audio-Plug-in-for-Xamarin/README.md

 *** Differences from documented Java Dolby API ***

-OnDolbyAudioProcessingListener has been replaced by IDolbyAudioProcessingListener
+OnDolbyAudioProcessingListener inferface has been replaced by IDolbyAudioProcessingListener

 Change .Enabled property of an instance of DolbyAudioProcessing to enable/disable Dolby Processing instead of using .setAudioProcessingEnabled()

+Other DolbyAudioProcessing methods have simplified method names

 (section incomplete)